lovely-team-developer/Lovely-s-Team-Documentation-/luna-support/administration-command/announcement.md

 ## Command Usage \| !announce

 You can post an announcement in your designed announcement channel.
 Simply use the following command: `!announce <Channel> <Message>`.
 Your message will be sent in an embedded message to the channel you mention.
-Before using this command, please make sure you are the creator of the server!
+Before using this command, please make sure you are an administrator of the server!

 ## Image Example